tmlye/dotfiles/vim/vim/bundle/vim-unimpaired/README.markdown

 There are mappings for toggling options. `[os`, `]os`, and `cos` perform `:set spell`, `:set nospell`, and `:set invspell`, respectively.
-There's also `l` (`list`), `n` (`number`), `w` (`wrap`), `x` (`cursorline cursorcolumn`), and several others.
+There's also `l` (`list`), `n` (`number`), `w` (`wrap`), `x` (`cursorline cursorcolumn`), and several others, plus mappings to help alleviate the `set paste` dance.
 Consult the documentation.

 There are mappings for encoding and decoding. `[x` and `]x` encode and decode XML (and HTML). `[u` and `]u` encode and decode URLs. `[y` and